 this is an agreement which co-holders of parental responsibilities and rights enter into with one another for purposes of their determining the exercise of their respective responsibilities and rights in respect of the child

 WHAT SHOULD IDEALLY BE INCLUDED IN THE PLAN ?

-- The residence of the child
+- Details regarding the residence of the child

-- Third-party contact with the child
+- Any third-party contact with the child

 - Issues pertaining to the school and religion of the child